 Raspberry Chia Seed Jam:

-- 3 tbsp pure maple syrup or coconut sugar
+- 3 tablespoon pure maple syrup or coconut sugar

 - 2 cups raw cashews, soaked (see note, above)

-- 1/4 tsp sea salt or pink Himalayan salt
+- ¼ teaspoon sea salt or pink Himalayan salt

 - 4 frozen bananas